Date of Degree

 In both experiments, subjects alternated daily between a frequency-compression and conventional hearing aid for two months.
 The parameters of frequency compression were set individually for each subject and audibility was measured for the frequency compression and conventional hearing aid programs by comparing estimations of the Speech Intelligibility Index (SII) using a modified algorithm (Bentler, R., Cole, B., Wu, Y-H. (2011, March).
 Deriving an audibility index for frequency-lowered hearing aids.
 Poster session presented at the meeting of the American Auditory Society, Scottsdale, AZ).
 In both experiments, the outcome measures were administered following the hearing aid fitting to establish baseline performance and after two months of use.

 Results revealed no significant difference between the frequency-compression and conventional hearing aid on tests of localization and consonant recognition.
 Spondee-in-noise and vowel perception scores were significantly higher with the conventional hearing aid compared to the frequency-compression hearing aid after two months of use.
 These results suggest that, for the subjects in this study, frequency compression is not a better bimodal option than conventional amplification.
 In addition, speech perception may be negatively influenced by frequency compression because formant frequencies are too severely compressed and can no longer be distinguished.

 Bimodal performance, Cochlear implant, Frequency-compression hearing aid, Localization, Speech perception

 Copyright 2011 Ann Perreau

 Perreau, Ann Elizabeth.
-"The contribution of a frequency-compression hearing aid to contralateral cochlear implant performance." doctoral dissertation, University of Iowa, 2011.
+"The contribution of a frequency-compression hearing aid to contralateral cochlear implant performance."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.